florian-sattler/builderer/docs/usage.md

 # Usage

-This document shows how to used a `.builderer.yml` file to configure your build.
+This document shows how to use a `.builderer.yml` file to configure your build.

 Using the `builderer` python library is documented [here](library.md).